 The data model will also be structured so that you can perform basic queries.
 Our

 SimpleGIS will contain the state of Colorado, three cities, and population counts for each city.

-Most importantly we will demonstrate the power and simplicity of Python programming by building this tiny system in pure Python.
-We will only use modules available within the standard Python distribution without downloading any third-party libraries.
+Most importantly, we will demonstrate the power and simplicity of Python programming by building this tiny system in pure Python.
+We will only use modules available in the standard Python distribution without downloading any third-party libraries.

 python –m turtle

 If your Python distribution does not have Tkinter, you can find information on installing it from the following page.
 The information is for Python 2.3 but the process is still the same: